 To modify a security policy, you must be a Security Administrator or an Owner of that subscription.

-To learn how to configure a security policy, see Setting security policies in Azure Security Center.
+To learn how to configure a security policy, see Setting security policies in Microsoft Defender for Cloud.

 What is a security recommendation?

 Microsoft Defender for Cloud analyzes the security state of your Azure resources.
 When potential security vulnerabilities are identified, recommendations are created.
 The recommendations guide you through the process of configuring the needed control.
 Examples are: